rmupap/rmupap.github.io/_includes/the-right-way.md

 ### <span class="highlight-rgt">T</span> - Take Time for Every Person

 People come from all walks of life and carry with them unique backgrounds, personalities, philosophies, perspectives, and opinions.
-They stand as products of the infinite number of combinations that result from genetic diversity, social milieu, environmental influence, and personal choice.At RMUoHP-PAP, **we regard each individual as an equal member of the human family**, and therefore strive to serve each with our utmost attention, concern, and diligence.
+They stand as products of the infinite number of combinations that result from genetic diversity, social milieu, environmental influence, and personal choice.
+At RMUoHP-PAP, **we regard each individual as an equal member of the human family**, and therefore strive to serve each with our utmost attention, concern, and diligence.